This article may contain affiliate links. For full information, please see our disclaimer page

 Cable Car (Aeri de Montserrat)

 The cable car ride from the train stop Aeri de Montserrat is only a 5-minute ride.
 You will have breathtaking views on the cable car ride up to the monastery however you will need to stand for the journey.
-Montserrat Cable Car
+Official website for the Montserrat Cable Car

 Cremallera Funicular – Rack Train